top of page

 -- Stephen Wilson, Times Literary Supplement

 “This brilliant and powerful book is a philosophically sophisticated and prophetically courageous treatment of dehumanization, especially in regard to race.
 It is timely and needful in our monstrous times!
-Don’t miss it!”
+Don’t miss it!” -- Cornel West, Professor of the Practice of Public Philosophy, Harvard University, author of Black Prophetic Fire

 "Smith’s greatest strength lies in his ability to elucidate often complex notions in clear, concise terms — as well as his lack of fear in bluntly telling the reader that we are all potentially capable of dehumanization.
 There is darkness in all of us — but the point is to confront that darkness head-on.
-There can be no progress toward a better, more peaceful future for society without that reckoning."
+There can be no progress toward a better, more peaceful future for society without that reckoning." -- Linda Roland Danil, Los Angeles Review of Books

 “This book is firm but gentle, wise but accessible.
 Its reflections on our worst habits of politics are phrased in such a way that they allow us to see what better habits might be.”